smartcontractkit/documentation/docs/chainlink-keepers/flexible-upkeeps.md

 1. Withdraw 100 at 10,100,300,350,500,600,670,700,900.
 Pass `100,[10,100,300,350,500,600,670,700,900]` to the withdraw function the same way that you did for the [previous example](#problem-on-chain-computation-leads-to-high-gas-fees).

 1. Register three upkeeps for your contract as explained [here](/docs/chainlink-keepers/register-upkeep/).
-Because the keepers handle much of the computation off-chain, a gas limit of 200,000 is sufficient.
+Because the Automation Nodes handle much of the computation off-chain, a gas limit of 200,000 is sufficient.
 For each registration, pass the following `checkData` values to specify which balance indexes the registration will monitor. **Note**: You must remove any breaking line when copying the values.

    | Upkeep Name             | CheckData(base16)                                                                                                                                      | Remark: calculated using [`abi.encode()`](https://docs.soliditylang.org/en/develop/abi-spec.html#strict-encoding-mode) |
    | ----------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------ | ---------------------------------------------------------------------------------------------------------------------- |